In search of the ‘how’ and ‘why’

 In order to understand health holistically, we build interdisciplinary research groups to look at our body’s mechanisms from different perspectives.
 In doing so, we address the question of how and why (self-)treatments promote health and accelerate recovery processes.
 The result of this process is an integrative, constantly evolving treatment approach that encompasses different levels of body therapy.
-In addition to the muscle-fascia system, the autonomic nervous system has emerged as another substantial, yet often unconsidered, element of health.
+In addition to the muscle-fascia system, the autonomic nervous system has emerged as a substantial ‘missing link’ to health development.

 Excerpt of our research collaborations